Mário M. Freire

 Oral Presentation Advice by Mark D. Hill (University of Wisconsin-Madison).

 • Students should avoid deadline-driven publications with least-publishable material or something incremental.
 Instead, they should invest in preparing complete and mature contributions that significantly advance the frontiers of the knowledge.
+See the following Viewpoints:

 See also the following discussion about publication culture in Communications of the ACM: Journals for Certification, Conferences for Rapid Dissemination | Reviewing Peer Review | The Role of Conference Publications in CS | Time for Computer Science to Grow Up | Program Committee Overload in Systems | Scaling the Academic Publication Process to Internet Scale | Conferences vs. Journals in Computing Research.